1-on-1 Interview: Rahul Rao, P.E., Medical Device Consultant

 This month we are pleased to introduce Rahul Rao, Founder and CEO of Desert Platforms Medical Device Consultancy!
-He and his team are highly knowledgeable in the med-tech arena, and his interview with us was intriguing, to say the least.
+He and his team work in the med-tech arena, and his interview with us was intriguing, to say the least.

 The interview this month mixed things up a bit, expanding its scope to all things medical device.
-Rahul first discusses some of the mistakes he sees in the medical device design and development processes, then discusses the critical role human factors has in his line of work.
+Rahul first discusses mistakes in the medical device design and development processes, then discusses the role human factors has in his line of work.
 He also shares his opinion on the role of cross-functional groups in medical device development.
 We hope you enjoy!

 Research Collective: What are some of the biggest challenges you face as a medical device consultancy?